-Starting a business?
+Setting up a start-up business?
 One of the trickiest things people fail to mention is figuring out what to name it.
-It seems to get completely glossed over when you read up on business planning and getting started, so we’ve put together a smart guide to naming your business having gone through this ourselves.
+It seems to get completely glossed over when you read up on business planning and getting started, so we’ve put together a smart guide to registering a company name having gone through this ourselves.

 First up, let’s focus on the key things to consider when naming your business.